cawka/cs118-spring2016/syllabus.md

 - Programming projects can be done in groups of 1-3 students

 - No late homework or project submission.
-Homeworks and projects are submitted electronically to class [courseweb](https://my.engineering.ucla.edu/user/loginHome.php).
+Homeworks and projects are submitted electronically through [CCLE](https://ccle.ucla.edu/course/view/16S-COMSCI118-1).

   * Homeworks should be submitted as `PDF` file.
-No photocopies!
+No handwritten and then scanned submissions!
 Type your homework answers in Word, Latex, or PDF directly, otherwise you will get no credit.
   * Projects should be submitted as `.tar.gz` archive, see project descriptions for more detail.

 - No make-up midterm or final examinations.